GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/schemas/cicd.md

 ### cloud_source_repository

-Config for Google Cloud Source Repository Cloud Build triggers.
+Config for Google Cloud Source Repository.

 IMPORTANT: Cloud Source Repositories does not support code review or presubmit runs.
-If you set both plan and apply to run at the same time, they will conflict when trying to acquire the lock and may error out.
+If you set both plan and apply to run at the same time, they will conflict and may error out.
 To get around this, you should only auto-apply for non-prod envs, and only plan for the prod env.

 Type: object